-Mr. Block thanked the Commission for the support they got last year, and said it was amazing as to the degree of services they were able to provide with the CDBG funding they received last year.
+Mr. Block thanked the Commission for the support they got last year, and said it was amazing how much services they were able to provide with the CDBG funding they received last year.
 By adding a 25-hour week Street Outreach person, they were able to touch so many more lives, mainly homeless youth who are looking for basic survival services.

-He said as a result of the success they had last year, they are coming back today to ask for funding for second 25-hours a week Outreach Street Worker which will enable them to touch about 100 more kids next year.
+He said as a result of the success they had last year, they are coming back today to ask for funding for another 25-hours a week Outreach Street Worker which will enable to touch about 100 more kids next year.
 He thinks this is a tremendous value in terms of what they will be able to accomplish out on the streets for these youth.
-He mentioned that this is the only program that provides street outreach and is truly life-saving in scope.
+He mentioned that this is the only program who provides street outreach and is truly life-saving in scope.